Section of M4 ‘fully closed’ after dead body found on carriageway

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-The M4 near Bristol is “fully closed” on Saturday night after a dead body was found on the carriageway, police have said.
+The M4 near Bristol was “fully closed” on Saturday night after a dead body was found on the carriageway, police have said.

 Avon and Somerset Police said a section of the motorway in south Gloucestershire is likely to remain closed in both directions until the early hours of Sunday after a body was found between junction 20 around Almondsbury Interchange, and junction 21 near Awkley.